|

 Fundraising For a variety of reasons, board members commonly hate to

-videos on "teaching your board to fundraise" and all the consultants and all
+board to fundraise" and all the consultants and all the classes, it is still

-the dollars the organization brings in.
+organization brings in.

 And so the first reality is that the